Matrícula Consular: Mexican Consular Identification Card

-The Mexican Consular Identification Card, known as Mátricula Consular de Alta Seguridad (MCAS) in Spanish, is a proof of nationality certificate issued by a Mexican Consular Office that verifies that the bearer is registered as a resident in its consular district.
-It is issued in accordance with Mexican privacy law and international legal instruments signed by Mexico and the United States such as the Vienna Convention on Consular Relations of 1963.
+The Mexican Consular Identification Card (CID; Spanish: Tarjeta de Identificación Consular Mexicana, TICM), also referred to as the Matrícula Consular de Alta Seguridad (MCAS; English: High Security Consular Registration), is an official document issued by Mexican consulates.
+It certifies the bearer's Mexican nationality and registration within the consular district.
+The card is issued in accordance with Mexican law and international agreements, including the Vienna Convention on Consular Relations of 1963.